Zocdoc founder returns with Shadow, an app that finds lost dogs – TechCrunch

 Massoumi says he was inspired to found Shadow after a friend lost his own dog, the namesake Shadow.
 It took the friend over a month to find the dog after both following false leads and being connected with people who tried to help him.

-“I’m thinking to myself, this is something that happens 100 million times a year, globally…and for people who love pets, this is a lost family member,” Massoumi explains.
+“I’m thinking to myself, this is something that happens 100 million times a year, globally … and for people who love pets, this is a lost family member,” Massoumi explains.
 “It seemed to me to be a similar problem that I’d already been solving in healthcare, where there’s fragmentation — people want to see the doctor and the doctor wants to see the patient, but there’s just not a central way to make it work,” he says.

 More broadly, he wants to see technology being put to good use to solve problems that people actually care about.